6SN7

 6SN7 is a dual triode vacuum tube with an eight-pin octal base.
 It provides a medium gain (20 dB).
 The 6SN7 is basically two 6J5 triodes in one envelope.

 History

-Originally released in 1939 it was officially registered in 1941 by RCA and Sylvania as the glass-cased 6SN7GT, originally listed on page 235 of RCA's 1940 RC-14 Receiving Tube Manual, in the Recently Added section, as: 6SN7-GT.
+The 6SN7 was originally released in 1939.
+It was officially registered in 1941 by RCA and Sylvania as the glass-cased 6SN7GT, originally listed on page 235 of RCA's 1940 RC-14 Receiving Tube Manual, in the Recently Added section, as: 6SN7-GT.
 Although the 6S-series tubes are often metal-cased, there was never a metal-envelope 6SN7 (there being no pin available to connect the metal shield); there were, however, a few glass-envelope tubes with a metal band, such as the 6SN7A developed during World War II - slightly improved in some respects but the metal band was prone to splitting.

 Numerous variations on the 6SN7 type have been offered over the years, including: